PierreZ/Warp10Exporter/README.md

 ## TODO

- * Add possibility to flush in files for [Beamium](https://github.com/runabove/beamium)
  * Order Datapoints before writing into buffer to optimize parsing on Warp10 side
- * Add Geo on GTS and create Method WithGeo(...)
+ * Add Geo on Datapoints by creating NewGeoDatapoints(...)